aws/aws-app-mesh-roadmap/BETA-CHANNEL.md

 ## What are we announcing?

-The AWS App Mesh service team is announcing the upcoming availability of a Beta Channel, a new public service endpoint which allows every customer to try out and provide feedback on beta service features before they are generally available.
-This new service endpoint will be separate from the standard production endpoint, and will be coupled with beta releases of the AWS CLI for App Mesh, allowing customers to test beta features without impacting their current production infrastructure.
+The AWS App Mesh service team is announcing the availability of a Beta Channel, a new public service endpoint which allows every customer to try out and provide feedback on beta service features before they are generally available.
+This new service endpoint is separate from the standard production endpoint, and is coupled with beta releases of the AWS CLI for App Mesh, allowing customers to test beta features without impacting their current production infrastructure.

 ## What do I get from the Beta Channel?